In this article, we'll cover the four Category Types available in your Higher Logic Vanilla (Vanilla) community:

 - They cannot directly host discussions.

-- In the community, they function as a clickable title to "drill down" to additional Categories and content.
+- They function as a clickable title to "drill down" to additional Categories and content.

 - They are not automatically sorted alphabetically, but you can drag and drop them via their hamburger icons to manually arrange them.

-As you can see below, Nested Categories can be several levels deep, and are ideal for creating a branching structure, typically to host different (but related) discussions.
+As shown below, Nested Categories can be several levels deep, and are ideal for creating a branching structure, typically to host different (but related) discussions.

 📝 NOTE: If your Vanilla community is leveraging our Subcommunities feature, top-level Categories must be set to Nested.